-The Plan offers continuity of care assistance to newly enrolled Medi-Cal members for up to 12 months in certain situations.
+The health plan offers continuity of care assistance to newly enrolled Medi-Cal members for up to 12 months in certain situations.
 Members who have been receiving care that meets certain criteria may continue with their existing out-of-network providers for up to 12 months.
 An existing relationship means the member has seen the non-participating provider at least once during the previous 12 months for a non-emergency condition prior to the date of their initial enrollment with the plan.

 A current member may also be approved to complete care with a departing provider after that provider leaves the plan's network.
-Completion of covered services are provided for a period of time necessary to complete a course of treatment and to arrange for a safe transfer to another provider as determined by the Plan in consultation with the member and terminated provider or non-participating provider and consistent with good professional practice.
+Completion of covered services are provided for a period of time necessary to complete a course of treatment and to arrange for a safe transfer to another provider as determined by the health plan in consultation with the member and terminated provider or non-participating provider and consistent with good professional practice.

 Member requests for continuity of care assistance must meet specified criteria.
-Among such criteria is the requirement that there are no documented quality-of-care issues which the Plan has determined make the provider ineligible to continue providing services to CalViva Health members.
+Among such criteria is the requirement that there are no documented quality-of-care issues which the health plan has determined make the provider ineligible to continue providing services to CalViva Health members.
 Cases are considered for continuity of care assistance based on evidence of an ongoing relationship with the non-participating provider or terminating provider and plan benefits.
-The following continuity of care duration criteria apply:
+The following continuity of care duration criteria applies:

-- Pregnancy for the duration of the pregnancy and the immediate postpartum period (45 days). - For members who provide written documentation of being diagnosed with a maternal mental health condition from the member's treating provider, completion of covered services will not exceed 12 months from the member's diagnosis or from the end of pregnancy, whichever occurs later. - A maternal mental health condition is a mental health condition that can impact a woman during pregnancy, peri or postpartum, or that arises during pregnancy, in the peri or postpartum period, up to one year after delivery. - Surgery or procedure scheduled by a provider who is authorized by the Plan as part of a documented course of treatment recommended to occur within 180 days of the provider's termination date for current CalViva Health members or effective date of coverage for newly enrolled members. - Care of newborn (birth to 36 months) up to 12 months. - Completion of covered services is provided for the duration of the acute condition a medical condition that involves a sudden onset of symptoms due to an illness, injury or other medical problem requiring prompt medical attention and with a limited duration. - Serious chronic condition a medical condition due to a disease, illness or other medical problem or medical disorder serious in nature, and that does either of the following:
+- Pregnancy for the duration of the pregnancy and the immediate postpartum period (45 days). - Surgery or procedure scheduled by a provider that is authorized by the plan as part of a documented course of treatment recommended to occur within 180 days of the provider's termination date for current CalViva Health members or effective date of coverage for newly enrolled members. - Care of newborn (birth to 36 months) up to 12 months. - Completion of covered services is provided for the duration of the acute condition a medical condition that involves a sudden onset of symptoms due to an illness, injury or other medical problem requiring prompt medical attention and with a limited duration.

-- Persists without full cure or worsens over an extended period of time. - Requires ongoing treatment to maintain remission or prevent deterioration.
+- Serious chronic condition a medical condition due to a disease, illness or other medical problem or medical disorder serious in nature, and that does either of the following: - persists without full cure or worsens over an extended period of time. - requires ongoing treatment to maintain remission or prevent deterioration.
 Completion of covered services for a serious chronic condition shall not exceed 12 months from the provider termination date or 12 months from the effective date of coverage for newly enrolled Medi-Cal members. - Terminal illness an incurable or irreversible condition that has a high probability of causing death within one year or less.
 Completion of covered services are provided for the duration of a terminal illness for current CalViva Health members, which may exceed 12 months from the provider termination date or 12 months from the effective date of coverage for newly enrolled Medi-Cal members. - Medically necessary behavioral health treatment for children under age 21.
 These services include applied behavioral analysis (ABA) up to 12 months.